open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 If the version you want to upgrade to is not listed here, then there is nothing to do for you.
 Just upgrade and enjoy.

+## 0.111.0 to 0.112.0

+We move hpa behavior configuration from `autoscaling.behavior` to `autoscaling.hpa.behavior`.

 ## 0.110.0 to 0.110.1 or 0.110.2

 We broke the selector labels in `0.110.0`, which causes `helm upgrades` to fail.
 Do not attempt to upgrade from `0.110.0` to either `0.110.1` or `0.110.2`.
 Go straight to `0.110.3` instead.